 The user code, which can be matched with the connection data of users registered on Facebook, is collected and processed when the fan pages are opened.

-The case came to the European after a number of appeals and counter appeals with W claiming that it was not responsible for the processing data of Facebook users and visitors.
+The case came to the European courts after a number of appeals and counter appeals with W claiming that it was not responsible for the processing of data of Facebook users and visitors.

 While the mere fact of making use of a social network such as Facebook does not make a Facebook user a controller jointly responsible for the processing of personal data by Facebook, the court concluded that the position of an administrator of a fan page is different because by creating such a page, the administrator gives Facebook the opportunity to place cookies on the computer or other device of a person visiting its fan page, whether or not that person has a Facebook account.
 Facebook contract with page administrators make this position clear.